 Welcome to the Homepage of the Computer Vision Lab (CVL)

 The research group is part of the Institute of Visual Computing & Human-Centered Technology, Faculty of Informatics, at the TU Wien, Austria.
-Our innovative, young lab (founded in May 2010), formerly part of the Pattern Recognition and Image Processing Group (PRIP).
+Our innovative, young lab (founded in May 2010) was formerly part of the Pattern Recognition and Image Processing Group (PRIP).
 Both the institute and the research division are headed by Prof. Robert Sablatnig.